 How to Get Rid of Little Black Ant Infestations in Idaho Homes

-Little black ants are a common nuisance pest across Idaho, especially during warm months or when food sources become limited outdoors.
-They are tiny, persistent, and often appear in kitchens, bathrooms, garages, and anywhere moisture and food crumbs are available.
+Little black ants are a common nuisance pest across Idaho, especially during warm months or when outdoor food sources become limited.
+They are tiny, persistent, and often show up in kitchens, bathrooms, garages, and anywhere moisture and food crumbs are available.

-In the Treasure Valley, little black ants are often confused with pavement ants.
-The species seen most often indoors around Boise, Meridian, and Nampa belong to the Monomorium and Tetramorium groups.
-While they do not cause structural damage, they can become a frustrating and recurring problem if nests are not addressed.
+In the Treasure Valley, “little black ants” are often confused with pavement ants.
+The ants most often seen indoors around Boise, Meridian, and Nampa typically fall within the Monomorium and Tetramorium groups.
+While they don’t cause structural damage, they can become a frustrating, recurring issue if the nest (and queen) isn’t addressed.

 Habitat and Behavior of Little Black Ants

-Little black ants are extremely small, typically one to two millimeters long, and dark brown to black in color.
-They form colonies with hundreds to thousands of worker ants and at least one queen.
+Little black ants are extremely small—typically 1–2 millimeters long—and dark brown to black in color.
+Colonies can contain hundreds to thousands of workers and at least one queen.

 Common behaviors include: